 The Bay Area is also vulnerable to natural disasters, especially floods, earthquakes and wildfires.
-The Bay Area rests upon one of the longest and most active earthquake fault systems in the world.
+The region rests upon one of the longest and most active earthquake fault systems in the world.
 This system includes the San Andreas Fault, the Hayward Fault and the Calaveras Fault.
 The U.S. Geological Survey estimates an 80% chance of a magnitude 6.7 or greater quake striking the Bay Area within the next 30 years.
 Based on the Bay Area's topography, risk from wild land fires as well as tsunamis are also of major concern.

-&lt;sup>1San Francisco is a consolidated city and county.
-The California Emergency Management Agency (CalEMA) divides the state's 58 counties into 3 administrative regions: Coastal, Inland, and Southern.
-The Bay Area UASI is part of the Coastal Regionwhich includes: law, fire, coroners/medical examiners, emergency medical, and search and rescue mutual aid systems.
+1The California Emergency Management Agency (CalEMA) divides the state's 58 counties into 3 administrative regions: Coastal, Inland, and Southern.
+The Bay Area UASI is part of the Coastal Region which includes: law, fire, coroners/medical examiners, emergency medical, and search and rescue mutual aid systems.